legend80s/git-commit-msg-linter/README.md

 The default commit `type`s can be extended or modified by [commitlinterrc.json](https://github.com/legend80s/commit-msg-linter/blob/master/assets/docs.md#commitlinterrcjson).

-## Zero Configuration
+## Zero Configurations

-**Configuration Not Required!** If it has to be customized we have the guide below.
+**Configurations Not Required!** If it has to be customized we have the guide below.

 The default `type`s includes **feat**, **fix**, **docs**, **style**, **refactor**, **test**, **chore**, **perf**, **ci**, **build** and **temp**.